Optimal displacement detection of arbitrarily-shaped levitated dielectric objects using optical radiation: Appendix

-Here we also provide a comparison between the results obtained using the packages SCUFF-EM and pyGDM2 for the H1 hexagon, to verify the general shape of the information radiation pattern when computed using different numerical back-ends.
-The results displayed in Fig. \ref{fig:B1_pygdm2} can be compared with the first column of plots displayed in Fig. \ref{Fig:Hex diagram}.
-Apart from the $\theta_z$ term, for which the radiation carries little information regarding the orientation for rotations about the axis of the prism, there is reasonable qualitative agreement for all other degrees of freedom shown.
-The $\theta_z$ motion is not easily discerned in the proposed setup with the beam parameters chosen as can be evidenced by the many orders of magnitude smaller values of the efficiency as compared to the other angular motions and translational degrees of freedom.
+In this appendix, we provide a comparison between the results obtained using various computational back-ends described in Section \ref{sec:methods}, namely SCUFF-EM, PyGDM, and COMSOL for the H1 hexagon, to verify the general shape of the information radiation pattern when computed using different numerical solvers.
+The results displayed in Fig. \ref{fig:backendcompare} can be compared with the first column of plots displayed in Fig. \ref{Fig:Hex diagram}, but for a single beam rather than a dual beam trap.
+On the left, we show the 3D IRP plots generated using SCUFF-EM using the same methods as all previous figures.
+On the right, we show 2D cross-sections of the information pattern overlayed for each of the computational back-ends considered here.
+We observe reasonable qualitative agreement for all degrees of freedom shown.

+We also explored convergence of the individual computational back-ends.
+Fig. \ref{fig:pygdmstepcompare} shows an example of convergence of the PyGDM2 code for the case of a hexagon in a single beam trap, similar to the case shown in Fig. \ref{fig:backendcompare}.
+The step size of the cubic mesh discretization was varied to 100 nm, 50 nm, and 33 nm, which correspond to 1167, 9546, and 33034 total mesh elements.
+While there were slight variations in the result due to numerical error, the result is converged to a solution.
+Similar verifications of convergence were done for each computational back-end.